-A rocket is launched, cheers ring out, corks are popped and champagne is sprayed around as eggs and flour are thrown in a warm gesture of ‘welcome to the party- Spanish style.
+A rocket is launched, cheers ring out, corks are popped and champagne is sprayed around as eggs and flour are thrown in a warm gesture of ‘welcome to the party’ – Spanish style.

-A popular place for many travelers to hang out is the Muscle Bar, where drunken idiots proceed to jump off a 3 metrer high statue, expecting their equally drunk friends to catch them and prevent their fall onto the broken glass carpeted concrete.
+The day is spent dancing and drinking copious amounts of sangria on the streets.A popular place for many travelers to hang out is the Muscle Bar, where drunken idiots proceed to jump off a statue, expecting their equally drunk friends to catch them and prevent their fall onto the broken glass carpeted concrete.

 My friends and I stayed here for about half an hour until the first ambulance was called, and decided we did not come all this way to see people die.

 We high-tailed it out of there and instead found some little side streets, lined with small bars, and danced the day and night away with Spaniards and more mature travelers.

 The next day we rose early to see the Running of the Bulls.
 It was fabulous to witness the joy and enthusiasm of the Spaniard men in the arena, whacking the ground with their papers, enticing the bulls to come out and run over the top of them.

 Now that I’m a little older, I’m not sure I would attend the bull part of this Spanish festival.
 I’d rather hang out on the streets dancing with the locals.
 That’s where my memories are!

 “I’m prosting, I’m prosting, Gadamusch, de clang!“… I sang these words from the pig pit, in the Hofbraeuhaus Tent and clanked my liter stein with people from all over the world for 2 days straight of beer drinking.